 COOPERSTOWN, NY – History will be made at the 2010 World Series.
 And for the 14th year in a row, fans can watch that history unfold during the Baseball Hall of Fame's annual World Series Gala.

 The National Baseball Hall of Fame and Museum will host the fan-favorite World Series Gala on Oct.
 30 in Cooperstown.
 This family event will feature a live broadcast of Game 3 of the 106 th World Series, which will be played in the American League champions' park and begin at 6:57 p.m.
 EDT.
 Doors to the Hall of Fame for the World Series Gala will open at 6 p.m.

-COOPERSTOWN, NY – Andre Dawson played the game with honor, integrity, respect and an unrivaled determination.
+COOPERSTOWN, NY – Andre Dawson faced his challenges on and off the baseball diamond with an unquenchable determination.